 A very common mold known to cause allergies, hay fever and asthma.
 Species may be found growing on wallpaper, wallpaper glue and decaying fabrics in water-damaged buildings or homes.
 It is also found in carpet and in interior fiberglass duct insulation.
 Some species can produce mycotoxins.

 Pronounced (stack-ee-BOT-ris), this is an especially toxic black mold that produces airborne toxins (mycotoxins) that can cause serious breathing difficulties, memory and hearing loss, dizziness, flu-like symptoms and bleeding in the lungs.
 Stachybotrys requires excessive moisture to thrive (usually running water) and is a slimy black mold.
-Fortunately, stachybotrys is not found in homes as often as the other molds listed above.
+Fortunately, of all common household molds, stachybotrys is found least often in homes.